-Generally, the responsibility for the enforcement of the Greek Competition Law 3959/11 lies with the Hellenic Competition Commission (HCC), which is also the national competition authority for the application of the equivalent EU provisions (articles 101 and 102 TFEU).
+Generally, the responsibility for the enforcement of the Greek Competition Law 3959/11 lies with the Hellenic Competition Commission (HCC), which is also the National Competition Authority for the application of the equivalent EU provisions (articles 101 and 102 TFEU).

-Investigations can be initiated either ex officio (eg, in cases of public interest or in which a certain anticompetitive pattern has come to the attention of the authority, etc) or upon a complaint submitted by a third party (usually competitor, supplier or customer).
+Investigations can be initiated either ex officio (eg, in cases of public interest or in which a certain anti-competitive pattern has come to the attention of the authority, etc) or upon a complaint submitted by a third party (usually competitor, supplier or customer).

-The investigative powers of the General Directorate of Competition (part of the HCC) are specifically provided for in Law 3959/11 and are generally in line with those of the European competition authorities.
+The investigative powers of the General Directorate of Competition (part of the HCC) are specifically provided for in L.3959/11 and are generally in line with those of the European competition authorities.
 Investigation requires a written mandate from the chairman of the HCC which defines the scope and legal basis of the investigation, and also mentions the sanctions applicable in case the enterprise fails to cooperate.
 As the case might be, other public officers or authorities may be involved in the investigation carried out by the officers of the General Directorate of Competition, which also has to comply with constitutional restraints (eg, in cases involving investigation in the residence of the representatives of an enterprise, court authorisation is required).

 Failure of an enterprise to comply with the investigation (eg, refusing to provide information, submitting misleading data or concealing documents) entails administrative and criminal sanctions.